 Órbitas (rewilding)

-Órbitas is to date, the largest of both Bowie's studio projects and land reclaimation works.
-It was inspired by and followed the East 5th studio house (1991-2010, where practices and recordings, resident artists, reading groups, wine making and regular garden gatherings were centered) and would later inform the Sitges, Barcelona Qurk Studio from 2021-2022, each in turn, functioning as Bowie's sound, writing and art studios.
+Órbitas is to date, the largest of both Bowie's studio projects and land rehabilition works, and the subject of various artworks she created.
+It was inspired by and followed the East 5th studio house (1991-2010, where band practices and recordings, resident artists, reading groups, wine making and regular garden gatherings were centered) and would later inform the Sitges, Barcelona Qurk Studio from 2021-2022, each in turn, functioning as Bowie's sound, writing and art studios.

-Located in Sámara, Costa Rica, the Órbitas facility was conceived, designed, built and directed by Fiona Bowie.
+Located above Sámara, Costa Rica, the Órbitas facility was conceived, designed and directed by Fiona Bowie.

 The building, designed by Fiona with Architect Karin Nagel, was constructed in typical tropical fashion with an open sofit area to promote airflow.
 This encouraged the outside

-Army ants are known in Costa Rica as cleaner ants: they purge the house of all other insects, forming 'rafts' with their bodies to cart away their prey to their lair.
-Every manner of insects are on the menu, including scorpians, and tarantulas if they can corner them (and sadly sometimes geckos and other tiny creatures).
+"Most often, we had no choice but to abandon the premesis for the duration of their visit.
+As soon as the first trail of them started, we'd head out as it would soon balloon into numbers that were staggering, you only needed one bite to realize the danger of accidently stepping on one of their trails.
+Incredibly, Ant Birds would stalk them their trails and gorge on them as they hopped gingerly amongst them.
+Army ants are known in Costa Rica as cleaner ants: they purge the house of all other insects they can find, forming 'rafts' with their bodies to cart away their prey to their lair.
+Every manner of insects are on the menu, including scorpians, and tarantulas if they can corner them (and sadly sometimes geckos).

-The large shy, box-favouring red ants can be seen hiding in plain sight on the glass sliders.
-Having heard the approaching menace, they abandon their boxes and climb the glass doors, holding their eggs in their mouths, frozen motionless while trying to avoid capture.
+The large shy, box-favouring red ants could always be seen hiding in plain sight on the glass sliders.
+Having sensed the approaching menace, they abandon their boxes and climb the glass doors, holding their eggs in their mouths, frozen motionless for hours, and for the most part, avoiding capture.

 ...and after.
 The wind, birds, reptiles and visiting animals reseaded the flats (2012-ongoing) jungle and garden areas with myriad plant species.